 It’s likely that digital technology already plays a pivotal role in how your business operates.
 A website, online sales, marketing with social media – there are many ways it can benefit a company, whether it’s a new start-up or a large multinational organisation.

 Yet despite the numerous paths that can be taken, companies often play it safe and stick to the routes they know.
-However, digital technology is an area that is worth exploring in full, and there are many advantages on offer for adventurous entrepreneurs.
+However, there are many advantages of digital technology for adventurous entrepreneurs an area that is worth exploring in full.

 Below are four overlooked options when it comes to using digital technology.